Drupal e-Commerce Module Advanced Use

 Your online store will certainly not be profitable to you nor pleasing to your customers if they are unable to find the products they are looking for.
 In fact, probably nothing frustrates prospective customers more than finding a site that promises to make available what they are seeking, and yet makes it impossible for them to actually find those products.

-Fortunately, Drupal has solid search functionality built in, and we can take advantage of that for product searching.
-Admittedly, if your site is only going to be offering a handful of products (or services), and you list all of them prominently on the home page, there would be no need for a search feature.
+Fortunately, Drupal has solid search functionality built in, and you can take advantage of that for product searching.
+Admittedly, if your site is only going to be offering a handful of products (or services), and you list all of them prominently on the home page, then there would be no need for a search feature.
 But for most e-commerce sites, a product search feature will be a welcome part of the site, which most likely will result in increased sales and referrals — especially if every product has its own URL, and people can easily tell others about a product they think would be of interest to them.

 To add a search box to your site, go to Administer > Site building > Modules, and enable the Search module located in the "Core - optional" list.